Rocket U-boat: United States

 During Operation Sandy, for the first time, a German V-2 rocket seized in Germany by the U.S. Army at the end of the war was launched from a ship at sea, several hundred miles south of Bermuda.
 The launch took place on September 6, 1947, from the upper deck of the aircraft carrier USS Midway (CV-41).
 The first sea-based launch of a missile by the U.S. Navy occurred on February 12, 1947, from the upper deck of the submarine USS Cusk (SS-348).
-Codenamed "loon", a naval version of the Republic-Ford JB-2, a reversed-engineered copy of the German V-1 flying bomb was successfully launched off Point Mugu, California.
+Codenamed "Loon", a naval version of the Republic-Ford JB-2, a reversed-engineered copy of the German V-1 flying bomb was successfully launched off Point Mugu, California.
 The JB-2 "Loon" was developed to be carried in watertight containers mounted on the aft deck of submarines.
 USS Carbonero (SS-337) was modified to provide mid-course guidance for JB-2 "Loon".
 These successful tests led to the development of submarine-launched cruise missiles.
 The U.S. Navy's success in adapting a variant of the V-1 to be launched from submarines also demonstrated the technically feasibility of the development by the German navy.

 By 1953, the USS Tunny had been adapted into a true missile submarine but it was still an awkward process to launch the Regulus cruise missile, a nuclear-capable turbojet-powered, second-generation cruise missile that developed from the tests conducted with the German V-1 flying bomb.
 The submarine had to surface and the missile was manually loaded from storage onto a launch rail on the submarine's deck before it could be launched.
-During the process, the surfaced submarine was visible and vulnerable to attack by enemy aircraft.
-Grayback-class submarines were later built to launch missiles from the surface.
-On the Graybacks, two missile hangars allowed the craft to carry two Regulus II or four Regulus I missiles each.

 The U.S.'s first operational ballistic missile submarine, USS George Washington, standing out into the Atlantic Missile Test Range, successfully conducted the first UGM-27 Polaris missile launch from a submerged submarine on July 20, 1960, establishing the nuclear deterrent role for missile submarines.
-USS George Washington also conducted the first successful submerged SLBM launch with a Polaris A-1 on July 20, 1960.